zalando-incubator/banknote/README.md

 ### Customizing Default Formatters

-With `banknote` you can also customized any of the formatting options yourself, for example:
+With `banknote` you can also customize any of the formatting options yourself, for example:

 ```js